Timpanogos Chief Black Hawk c1838 - 1870

 A New 'ism' Takes Hold Among Colonists, "Racism"

 "Race was a fairly new concept among early colonists," wrote Sean P. Harvey, Ph.D. author of Native Tongues available in our bookstore.
-"The concept of 'Race' that took hold in the 1800s created physical and cultural divisions in humanity.
+A product of slavery in the late 1600s, "The concept of 'Race' that took hold in the 1800s created physical and cultural divisions in humanity.
 It is essential to understand that it was crucial to early American settler colonialism.
 It provided the foundation for the colonization of Native Land and the enslavement of Native Americans and Africans."

 Hildalgo Treaty of 1848